orinion3927/python-beginner-codes/README.md

 1. dawnload python from the website: https://www.python.org/
 2. dawnload visual studio code: https://code.visualstudio.com/
 3. in visual studio code, go to extensions, find there python, and install it
+4. create new folder and use it in visual studio code
+5. make new file and name it main.py